 These IPC protocols are grounded in the principle that all bodily fluids, including blood, secretions, and excretions, may carry infectious agents.
 Since diseases like MVD can present with symptoms similar to less transmissible illnesses, universal adherence to IPC measures is essential in minimizing the risk of exposure to healthcare workers.
 Healthcare facilities must ensure availability of essential resources, including PPE, disinfectants, and isolation units, to support IPC efforts.
-Regular refresher courses on IPC practices are also critical to maintaining staff preparedness.
-By fostering acultureofsafetyandencouraginghealthcare workers to prioritize their own well-being, healthcare systems can better protect their workforce.
+Regular refresher courses on IPC practices are also critical maintaining staff preparedness. to By fostering a culture of safetv encouraging healthcare workers prioritize their own well-being, healthcare systems can better protect their workforce.
 Consistent adherence to IPC guidelines reduces transmission risks and ensures the functionality and sustainability of healthcare systems during outbreaks.